graphsketcher/GraphSketcher/README.md

 # GraphSketcher

 A fast, simple graph drawing and data plotting app for OS X and iPad.

+## Download

+If you just want to download and aren't interested in contributing, go to [The Releases Page](https://github.com/graphsketcher/GraphSketcher/releases).

 ## Introduction